Overview of IFRS in India

 Implementation of IFRS in India

 - Training: Accountants are required to take training on IFRS.
-This is one of the big obstacles for professionals because there is a lack of training facilities and academic programs on IFRS in India.
+This is one of the significant obstacles for professionals because there is a lack of training facilities and academic programs on IFRS in India.

-Difference between IFRS and Indian GAAP
+Difference Between IFRS and Indian GAAP

 Points | IFRS | Indian GAAP |